wp-plugins/clickbank-storefront/readme.txt

 2. Please enter your CBproAds.com account ID here in this step.
 [Sign up @ CBproAds.com](http://cbproads.com/join.asp) to get one.
 It is absoultely free to join.
 3. Create a new page and place the 3 shorcodes listed below.
 4. Now create an another page and place the shortcode `[clickbank-niche-storefront]`.
-This is the page you need to select for **CB Categories Widget Output Page** setting on the plugins settings page.
-Now choose the category bar widget from your theme's widget area.
+This is the page you need to select for **CB Categories Widget Output Page** setting on the plugin's settings page.
+On next step, you may choose the category bar widget from your theme's widget area.
 We provide 3 type of widgets.
 You may choose any as per your choice.
 5. Widget 1
 6. Widget 2
 7. Widget 3